QB battle for ages takes center stage at Super Bowl LV

 Brady also has talent to work with on offense, especially wide receivers Mike Evans (1,006 receiving yards) and Chris Godwin (840) and tight end Rob Gronkowski (623).

-Kansas City running backs Clyde Edwards-Helaire (ankle/hip) and Le'Veon Bell (knee) were limited as were receiver Sammy Watkins (calf) and cornerback Rashad Fenton (foot).
-Linebacker Willie Gay (ankle) sat out.
+Kansas City running backs Clyde Edwards-Helaire (ankle/hip) and Le'Veon Bell (knee) were limited Wednesday and Thursday, as were receiver Sammy Watkins (calf) and cornerback Rashad Fenton (foot).
+Linebacker Willie Gay (ankle) sat out both days.

 The Chiefs will be without left tackle Eric Fisher (Achilles) after he sustained a serious injury during the AFC title game against the Buffalo Bills.
 Mike Remmers will move from guard to start in place of Fisher.